NIT-Administrative-Systems/SysDev-agentless-SSO-examples/README.md

 We are happy to accept pull requests with more examples!

+## Agentless?
+We've relied on the webSSO agent to provide authentication in the past.
+This is a module that gets plugged into the web server (e.g. Apache) and acts as a request interceptor, only allowing an HTTP request to make it all the way to your application if a valid webSSO session is detected.
+It'll add the netID in as a header and your app can receive that trusted value.

+This repo is an example of agentless setups -- webSSO without having to install that additional module.
+The upside to this approach is that developers have more control over their app's authentication process (e.g. you can have non-netID auth methods instead of the agent's blanket requirement).
+It also gives us the capability to do webSSO in non-traditional environments (e.g. AWS lambda) that don't have a supported web server.

+There are a couple of downsides, too: Duo MFA must be implemented separately (it isn't too hard, but it's one more thing you have to do), and you lose the safety of having a battle-tested webSSO agent standing between your code and the savage hordes of the internet.

 ## Setup
 To authenticate a webSSO session, there is only one prerequisite: your app must be served from a `northwestern.edu` domain.
 The webSSO cookie is only accessible to `*.northwestern.edu` and `northwestern.edu` itself.